ysyk2021/the-power-of-behavioral-interviewing-techniques-for-assessing-candidates-past-behavior-and/src/chapter-6-1.md

-Chapter 6: Navigating Legal Considerations: Ensuring Compliance with Anti-Discrimination Laws and Regulations
+Ensuring Compliance with Anti-Discrimination Laws and Regulations
 =============================================================================================================

 Behavioral interviewing is a powerful tool for assessing candidates' past behavior and predicting their future job performance.
 However, it is important to navigate legal considerations and ensure compliance with anti-discrimination laws and regulations.
 In this chapter, we will explore tips for ensuring compliance with anti-discrimination laws and regulations during the behavioral interview process.